-Since we are beginning a new year, it’s a good idea in our own mind to possess motivation and ambition for God.
+Since we are beginning the new year of 2022, it’s a good idea in our own minds to have our New Year Resolutions directed to have an ambition for God.

 Sometimes Christians wonder whether it is right to be ambitious.
 They associate ambition with pride and think that humility means not being ambitious.